The Elfe study is managed by two public research bodies:

 The Risk Prevention Department (DGPR) operates within France’s Ministry of the Ecological and Inclusive Transition to identify and quantify all risks, be they chronic, accidental, technological or natural, in order to implement appropriate prevention policies.

-The Department for Research, Planning and Statistics (DEPS) is the government statistical service for the Ministry of Culture and Communication.
+The Department for Research, Planning and Statistics (DEPS) is the government statistical service for the Ministry of Culture.